tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Twilight's Grace.md

 The realm of [[Archfey Ethlenn]].
 A land of perpetual twilight, basking under a rising bright rising moon.

-%% Note for Tim: Name was under some debate but is likely to need to be canonical in my next session of Cleenseau; needs confirmation

-Also unclear if description of bright rising moon is correct - is the moon also static in the fey wild
+%% Note for Tim:  unclear if description of bright rising moon is correct - is the moon also static in the fey wild
 %%